Helen L. Smits: Childhood and education

 Dr. Helen L. Smits was born to Ted Smits, who was a freelance sports writer and editor, and Anna Mary Wells, who was an associate professor of English, in 1937 in Long Beach, California.
 After graduating from high school, Smits went on to earn a Bachelor of Arts degree from Swarthmore College in Pennsylvania.
-She then attended Yale University, where she obtained her Master’s of Art with an emphasis in English, and eventually returned to complete her Medical Degree at the Yale School of Medicine.
+She then attended Yale University, where she obtained her Master's of Art with an emphasis in English, and eventually returned to complete her Medical Degree at the Yale School of Medicine.
 Smits was one of only eight women in her graduating class.

 Career

 After graduating medical school, Helen L. Smits began her residency at the hospital at University of Pennsylvania, eventually becoming the chief resident in 1971.
 In the years following, she was employed as the associate administrator at this hospital and faculty member at the Wharton School.

 In 1977, under the President Jimmy Carter administration, Smits was elected as the Director of the Health Standards and Quality Bureau at the Healthcare Financing Administration (now known as the Centers for Medicare & Medicaid Services).

 In 1981, Smits and her family relocated to Connecticut.
 She was a faculty member at the Yale School of Public Health before becoming the Director of John Dempsey Hospital at the University of Connecticut for seven years.
-Additionally, from 1991-1993 she was a member of the Board of Regents of the American College of Physicians, and the Board of Commissioners of the Joint Commission on Accreditation of Healthcare Organizations.
+Additionally, from 1991 to 1993 she was a member of the Board of Regents of the American College of Physicians, and the Board of Commissioners of the Joint Commission on Accreditation of Healthcare Organizations.

 Later in 1993, Smits was commissioned by President Bill Clinton to serve as the Deputy Administrator and Chief Medical Officer of the Healthcare Financing Administration.
 Her work included supervision of the review of the Clinical Center at the National Institutes of Health (NIH).
 At this time, Smits was also working alongside Hillary Clinton to reform healthcare policies.
 Following her review at the NIH, Smits was appointed to the Clinical Center's Board of Governors, and in 1997, she was elected to the Institute of Medicine.

 In 2002, Smits received the Fulbright Fellowship, and moved to Maputo, Mozambique to teach at the Department of Community Medicine at Eduardo Mondlane University.
 Furthermore, Smits began her research and development of HIV/AIDS prevention with the William J. Clinton Presidential Foundation and the Ministry of Health.
-In the following year, Smits served as the Vice Chair of the President’s Emergency Plan for AIDS Relief (PEPFAR).
+In the following year, Smits served as the Vice Chair of the President's Emergency Plan for AIDS Relief (PEPFAR).
 While she was employed as the Vice Chair, the United States Congress passed the “United States Leadership against HIV/AIDS, Tuberculosis, and Malaria Act” which increased the allocation of antiretroviral treatment and the development of HIV/AIDS research and testing.

-Currently, Smits is now retired and resides in Old Saybrook, Connecticut with her husband, but is still a senior consultant to the Doris Duke Charitable Foundation’s African Health Initiative.
+Currently, Smits is now retired and resides in Old Saybrook, Connecticut with her husband, but is still a senior consultant to the Doris Duke Charitable Foundation's African Health Initiative.